rhizomedotorg/rhizomedotorg.github.io/_posts/2013-11-15-database-less-data-driven-navigation.markdown

 </div>
 {% endhighlight %}

 It's common to automate active navigation by comparing the path of the request to a nav item's href, but again with the [PEP 20](http://www.python.org/dev/peps/pep-0020/), explicit is better than implicit.
-Passing navigation state explicitely to our get_nav template tag removes the need for such cleverness (who wants their navigation state bound to URLs?).
+Passing navigation state explicitely to our get_nav template tag removes the need for such cleverness (who wants their navigation state bound to URLs?)
 Which is good, becuase navs tend to change constantly.